What’s The Most Attractive Scent To A Woman?

 Pheromones And Human Beings

-Despite the research on scent and attraction, which shows us that scent is a powerful part of the attraction, there's less research on whether or not human beings are affected by pheromones.
+Despite the research on scent and attraction, which shows us that scent is a powerful part of the attraction, there's less research on whether human beings are affected by pheromones.
 One of the prominently known theories regarding human beings and pheromones was released by the University of Chicago.
 According to the study, women's menstrual cycles will synchronize when women are close to one another because they will pick up the sweat and odors from other women.
-Nowadays, this phenomenon is typically known as the "dorm effect," but it has also been referred to as the "McClintock effect," named after Martha McClintock, the head researcher of the study with these findings.
+Nowadays, this phenomenon is typically known as the "dorm effect."
+Still, it has also been referred to as the "McClintock effect," named after Martha McClintock, the head researcher of the study, with these findings.
 Changes that occur in humans during puberty have also been suggested to relate to pheromones.
-As time moves forward, we're likely to learn more and more about pheromones as they relate to human beings.
+As time moves forward, we're likely to learn more about pheromones as they relate to human beings.

 What About Off-Putting Scents?

-There are some of the scents that women find love extremely appealing, and there are others that deter them.
+Some of the scents that women find love extremely appealing and others deter them.
 Some odors communicate disgust.
-You don't want to go around smelling like you haven't showered in weeks; that won't be attractive to the majority of people.
+You don't want to go around smelling like you haven't showered in weeks; that won't be attractive to most people.
 Another extremely off-putting scent is drowning yourself in cologne.
-You might believe you smell phenomenal, but your potential love interest is probably unimpressed, or potentially turned off.
+You might believe you smell phenomenal, but your potential love interest is probably unimpressed or potentially turned off.
 And if you put too much of nearly any fragrance on, it's likely to become overwhelming to those around you.
-Remember when you use these products, make sure that you utilize a "less is more" mindset.
+Remember, when you use these products, make sure that you utilize a "less is more" mindset.
 You're not putting it on only for you, but rather to attract a potential partner.
-Think about how they perceive your scent, and what they might like to smell.
+Think about how they perceive your scent and what they might like to smell.

 Less Really Is More